tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 variables_ or _fields_.
 Many programmers immediately balk at this suggestion.
 Sure, that works for toy examples, but I'm writing serious software and my objects sometimes need 10, 20 or 50 attributes.
-You must be working on easy stuff, my problems and my code are special and different!
+You must be working on easy stuff, they will say, my problems and my code are special and different!

 The biggest trap of software development is that it's easy, trivial in fact, to write software that you yourself cannot understand, and in turn no